“Healing Garden” for the elderly and people suffering from Alzheimer’s

 - data related to the impact the project will bring in terms of number of subjects and percentage of attribution to other entities who can generate the same outcomes considered (14-15.06.22)

-The participatory process integrated several stakeholder engagement meetings for the Social Return on Investment (SROI) Analysis application, which required consistent involvement of local actors.
-Focus groups and workshops have been organized with the key STK groups in order to investigate what are the benefits of Visionary Solutions from a social perspective.
+The participatory process integrated several stakeholder engagement meetings to perform a Social Return on Investment (SROI) Analysis, which required consistent involvement of local actors.
+Focus groups and workshops have been organized with the key stakeholder groups in order to investigate what are the benefits of Visionary Solutions from a social perspective.